 You can access it by navigating to Conversions > eCommerce > Product Performance.

-The report provides a summary of basic sales performance metrics (including product revenue, unique purchases, quantity, average price and average quantity) alongside shopping behavior insights which are:
+The report provides a summary of basic sales performance metrics.
+These include product revenue, unique purchases, quantity, average price and average quantity, alongside shopping behavior insights which are:

 - Cart to Detail Rate: The quantity of products added to cart over the amount of product detail views).